shreknel/getmyancestors/README.md

 `pip install getmyancestors`

-Otherwise, you can download the source package and then execute:
+Otherwise, you can download the source package and then execute in the folder:

-`python3 setup.py install`
+`pip install .`

 How to use
 ==========